chinmxy/ulson/README.md

 # ulson
-A dynamic website for a small scale industry - Ulson Powerflex
+A dynamic website for a small company - Ulson Powerflex